adaniefei/AccessMath_Pose/README.md

 Running Openpose
 ------
 Two scripts are used for getting OpenPose data.

-***
-*openpose_00_run.py* is used to captured the keypoints of the speaker frame by frame from the lecture video.
+1. *openpose_00_run.py* is used to captured the keypoints of the speaker frame by frame from the lecture video.
 The output for each frame is a json file which includes the locations and detection confidence of all keypoints of the speaker.
 The json files will be saved in *data\output\openpose_json*.

-Examples:
+Commands:
 For all training videos
 > python openpose_00_run.py configs\03_main.conf -d training